mostafashalaby/FitnessLogManager/README.md

 https://www.reddit.com/r/Fitness/comments/37ylk5/a_linear_progression_based_ppl_program_for/

 Hope you enjoy this little project!
-Please do send me suggestions and advice at https://github.com/mostafashalaby for improvements I could add.
+Please do send me suggestions at https://github.com/mostafashalaby for features you would like to see added, or for any issues you may encounter.

 ***

 If you want to get an idea of what a workout program or log looks like, check out the example_log.txt and example_workout_program.txt files in the src folder.

 ***
-Simple breakdown of each option present in MyFitnessLogger:
+Simple breakdown of each option present in FitnessLogManager:

 (1) Read the logger